natcap/invest.users-guide/source/waterpurification.rst

 9. **Threshold flow accumulation value (required)**.
 Integer value defining the number of upstream cells that must flow into a cell before it's considered part of a stream.
 This is used to generate a stream layer from the DEM.
 The default is 1000.
 If the user has a map of stream lines in the watershed of interest, he/she should compare it with the Outpuv_stream map that is output by the model.
 This value also needs to be well estimated in watersheds where tile drainage and ditches are present.
-This threshold expresses where hydraulic routing is discontinued and where retention stops and the remaining of the pollutant will be exported to the stream.
+This threshold expresses where hydraulic routing is discontinued and where retention stops and the remaining pollutant will be exported to the stream.

 10.  **Water Purification Valuation table**.
 This is a table containing valuation information for each of the points of interest.
 There must be one row for each watershed in the Watersheds layer.